wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     Quit the server with CONTROL-C.
     ```

 1. Create a simple default user so you can login to the managment pages of the WeVoteServer.
+End users in We Vote are
-This will have all the
+called "voter"s.
+This new "voter" will have all the rights you as a developer need to login to
-rights you need to login to [http://localhost:8000/admin/](http://localhost:8000/admin/) and start synchronizing data (downloading
+[http://localhost:8000/admin/](http://localhost:8000/admin/) and start synchronizing data (downloading ballot and issue
-ballot and issue data from the master server in the cloud, to your local server).
+data from the master server in the cloud, to your local server).

-    The useage is:  python manage.py initialize_dev_user first_name last_name email password
+    The useage is:  python manage.py create_dev_user first_name last_name email password

     ```
     (WeVoteServer3.7) admins-iMac:WeVoteServer admin$ python manage.py create_dev_user Samuel Adams samuel@adams.com ale